Sergio Iacobucci Sergio Iacobucci

 • customer success lead

 Small enough to make decisions.
 Big enough to avoid blind spots.
+This approach fosters buy in.

 2. Map what you're competing with